f10atin9/sc-accessor/README.md

  - (status.Phase in ["Active"]) **and** (have the key "app" label and in the value in ["app1"]) **and** (have the key "owner" label and the value in ["owner1", "owner2"])
  - (status.Phase in ["Active"]) **and** (have the key "app" label and in the value in ["app2", "app3"])
 ## Notice
-:warining: **Warning**:Too many accessors may cause unexpected errors in the webhook.
+:warning: **Warning**:Too many accessors may cause unexpected errors in the webhook.
 It is recommended that one storageClass corresponds to one accessor.